 My tween daughter had been begging to go to Aulani, A Disney Resort & Spa in Ko Olina, Hawai’i for 2 years.
 She did a class project where she planned a vacation.
 She chose Hawaii and discovered Aulani.
 Of course, she researched the whole thing, and with her love of Disney, Aulani was naturally on her list of places to visit.
 We were planning a family vacation last summer and planning to visit Oahu, so we started to look into Aulani and wondered if Disney Aulani was worth the price.

 Is Disney Aulani Worth the Price?
 What you need to know about Disney Aulani before you book

 The base cost of Aulani

-For perspective, the Hilton Grand Waikikian 2-bedroom suite that slept 6 that we stayed in was $581 for 3-nights in that same time frame through our timeshare portal or $626/night through the Hilton website—at best, about 50% less than one night, one room at Aulani for all three nights; at worst, 25% of the Aulani price.
-While this resort is 4-stars and not 5, it’s also about 25% of the price in the worst case scenario.
+For perspective, the Hilton Grand Waikikian 2-bedroom suite that slept 6 was $588/night through the Hilton website for 2018.
+While this resort is 4-stars and not 5, it’s also about 25% of the price in the worst-case scenario.
 Same island, similar amenities, better service, better beach access, better activities, better overall experience.
-As much as I love Disney and a lazy river, I need the 5-star resort experience to actually come with the sticker price I’m paying, and that was nowhere near our experience, unfortunately.
+The Hilton Grand Waikikian 2-bedroom suite 2023 published rate is $1291/night through the Hilton website.

 Making a reservation at Aulani